trfina/trfina/README.md

-- 🌱 Through the Ohio State University College of Engineering, I successfully completed the OSU Coding Boot Camp in April 2022.
-In this market-driven curriculum, I focused on many skills and acquired the knowlege to begin my new career path.
+I am an IT professional that is currently building and fine-tuning my skills for full-stack web development or Dev/Ops.
+I successfully completed the Ohio State University College of Engineering Coding Boot Camp in April 2022.
+My previous IT work experience includes network administration, developing and teaching a computer science curriculum for a secondary school, and mainframe programming.

--  Which now leads me to my next adventure: seeking and landing opportunities and assignments as a Full-Stack Web Developer!
+-  Which now leads me to my next adventure: seeking and landing opportunities and assignments as a Full-Stack Web Developer or Dev/Ops!

 - 📫 How to reach me ... finatammy@gmail.com